Gaperon (latest)

 Our Flutter SDK plugin is hosted on an external platform called pub.dev, that already has internal checksum validation strategies in order to ensure that the downloaded plugin code (the wrapper code) is untampered.

-1️⃣ Setting up the SDK into your project configuration
+1️⃣ Setting up the Mobile SDK into your project configuration

-First of all, to be able to use the SDK you need to add the SDK dependency into your project.
+First of all, to be able to use the Mobile SDK you need to add the Mobile SDK dependency into your project.
 Some configuration steps will also be needed in order to use it.

 Add the iAdvize repository to your project repositories inside your top-level Gradle build file: